What is a virtual power plant (VPP)?

 Customers need to look at the warranty cycle count or energy throughput of their home batteries to ensure they will not exceed the charging cycles when invoked by an aggregator to gain financial benefits from a VPP during peak energy demand hours.

-At sonnen, our VPP operates as an ISO-certified system and acts like an intranet with connected home batteries.
+The sonnen VPP operates as an ISO-certified system and acts like an intranet with connected home batteries.
 This provides an additional layer of security for data that is transmitted and stored giving our customers the confidence to participate in the sonnenCommunity.

 The sonnen advantage